 Importing products with an XML file is one of the fastest and easiest ways to import a large catalogue of product content into your store.
 Often XML importing may be necessary if you are working with a partner/distributor who provides you with an XML structure directory.
 In this article, you will find information about what an XML structure is and how to use it to activate the application we have developed, to help you manage the product catalogue in your online store.

-A well-crafted XML file meets a set of very strict rules that govern XML.
-If a file does not comply with these rules, XML stops working.
-For example, in the code sample above, each opening tag has a corresponding closing tag, so that the sample meets one of the rules for proper layout.
+A well-formed XML file conforms to a set of very strict rules that govern XML.
+If a file does not match them, the XML stops working.
+In the picture above you can see that each opening tag has a corresponding closing tag, this is one of the basic rules for well-formed XML.
 If you remove a tag and try to open this file, you will see an error message and the program will prevent you from using the file.

 Here you can see the structure of a well-formed sample XML file.

 To use the XML Import application, you need to have such an XML file or feed (a file provided in the form of a link from which information is constantly drawn).
 Another option is to have another source of information (a spreadsheet in Google Sheets, for example) to convert to XML format.
 The information about a product in a table is usually contained on a single row, while in XML this information is on many rows that are enclosed in a single tag (for example, <product>).
 That is, the horizontal data visualization type is converted to vertical in the XML file.

 1. Go to the admin panel of your store, section Settings > Files and click the Upload files button in the upper right corner of your screen to upload the xml file, if you have one.
 Then copy the link and paste it into the browser to make sure it works.
 If there is a problem with the file, a message will appear on the screen.